Massage therapy is effective in the treatment of many conditions, the most commonly treated include:

 We take a custom tailored approach to massage therapy that addresses your own condition and needs.
 Each treatment begins with a review of your questionnaire and a general assessment to determine areas of restriction and tightness.
 Please mention any special conditions so your therapist can maximize the effectiveness of your treatment.

 For extra time devoted to particularly problematic conditions, we highly recommend a 90-minute massage session.

-Deep Tissue Massage (Scylla, Carol, Amber, Candace)
+Deep Tissue Massage (Scylla, Carol, Amber, Nicole)

 A therapeutic treatment used with prolonged extensive holds, including myofascial release and trigger point release to stimulate blood flow to restricted areas and relieved knotted muscles that are unable to fully release on their own.
 The focus is towards opening the superficial and deep connective tissue that encompasses all of your muscle fibers and cells.
 Recipients can actively participate through deep breathing guided by your therapist as well as identifying areas of discomfort.
 Please note, some soreness might result after treatment.

-Swedish Massage (Scylla, Carol, Amber, Candace)
+Swedish Massage (Scylla, Carol, Amber, Nicole)

 This European technique uses long, fluid strokes to calm the body, settle the mind and restore lost energy.
 It is gentle, soothing and emphasizes relaxation.
 Designed to melt away stress and ease muscle fatique.
 Swedish massage helps promote healing while targeting pain, injuries, stress and stiffness using gliding, kneading, tapping, friction and light shaking—designed to ease back pain and help relaxation.

 A therapeutic treatment utilizing the application of hot basalt river stones of varying sizes to key points on the body to create improved circulatory flow.
 This allows for a more intense manipulation of the tissues than with traditional massage.
 We allow each therapist to be creative in the individual styles of this type of massage.